GIVING A NEW LEASE OF LIFE

 TO PIECES OF THE PAST

 Clementene’s furniture is made to be treasured for many years to come.
-The products she uses on the pieces are of an excellent quality and they are durable too so they will stand up very well to everyday wear and tear provided that the necessary care is taken to look after your furniture.
-In order to prolong the life of your painted piece Clementene recommends that you read the following:
+The products she uses to transform the furniture are of the highgest quality and they are very durable too.
+As such, they will stand up very well to everyday wear and tear provided that the necessary care is taken to look after your furniture.
+In order to prolong the life of your painted piece you are required to read the following:

 It is imperative that upon receipt of the newly painted piece great care is taken in removing the protective bubble wrap to avoid damaging the painted surface.
 Extra care must be taken if using scissors or any other sharp items.